apache/mynewt-site/docs/os/get_started/cross_tools.md

 ###Installing SEGGER J-Link
 You can download and install Segger J-LINK Software and documentation pack from [SEGGER](https://www.segger.com/jlink-software.html).

-**Note:** On Windows, perform the following after the installation:
+**Note:** On Windows, perform the following additonal steps:

+* Make note of the destination folder of your installation.
 * Add the installation destination folder path to your Windows user **Path** environment variable.
 You do not need to add **bin** to the path.
 * Open a new MinGW terminal to inherit the new **Path** values.